zeroarst/dependency-updates-commenter/README.md

 </p>

 <p>
-Nevertheless, there might be something that I missed or don't know that actually work better than using Regular Expression.
+Nevertheless, there might be something that I missed or there are better ways to parse Kotlin files than using Regular Expression.
 If you know any please let me know.
 </p>

 # Report Issues